-Imogen Sharpe is officially the best young learner in the UK.
-The Year 6 pupil from Arnold KEQMS School, Blackpool, became the new national Junior Memory Champion on Sunday 9th June, winning an exciting final at London Zoo and recording some truly impressive results.
+Isla Flett is officially the best young learner in the UK.
+On Sunday 15th June the Year 6 pupil from St Mary's School in Twickenham became the new national Junior Memory Champion, winning a thrilling final at London Zoo and amazing the audience with her learning skills.

-Imogen was one of 19 finalists who had congregated in London from all over the UK.
-These were the top performers in a series of memory tests taken by many thousands of children online.
+Isla was one of 18 finalists who had congregated in London from all over the UK.
+These were the top performers in a series of memory tests taken by thousands of children online - in the most popular competition so far.
 Since September they had been all been following a specially-written training programme, preparing to take part in The Junior Memory Championship - organised by The Learning Skills Foundation.

 At London Zoo the very best children were put through their paces by the championship's Founder, former World Memory Champion Jonathan Hancock.
-They were challenged to learn facts about London, as well as numbers, words, and a collection of names and faces.
+This year's challenges included a memory test about Regent's Park, as well as numbers, words, and a collection of names and faces.

-The competition was fierce and unusually tight, but in the end Imogen's strong all-round performance gave her the top score.
-On the way to the title she managed to memorize 22 digits in a random sequence and 36 words in perfect order - after just 5 minutes of study.
+The competition was fierce and unusually tight, but in the end Isla's strong all-round performance gave her the top score.
+On the way to the title she managed to memorize 43 random words in perfect order, 39 names, and 90% of an information page - each feat after just 5 minutes of study.

-Third place went to Leah Guilding from Springside School.
-She impressed the audience by recalling 47 random words.
+Third place went to Megha Burri from Highclare School.
+He impressed the audience by perfectly recalling 49 out of the 50 random words.

 Caroline Shott, CEO of The Learning Skills Foundation said: "We are delighted to support Jonathan Hancock in establishing the Junior Memory Championship.
 This is a wonderful project, bringing powerful memory techniques to the front line of learning.
-In its first five years, The Junior Memory Championship has become very popular with teachers and children alike as they see the very real benefits of memory skills".
+In the six years since we launched, The Junior Memory Championship has become extremely popular with teachers and children alike as they see the very real benefits of memory skills.
+And the news is spreading: this year we worked with around 300 schools and estimate that 25,000 children took part in the training.
+Our finalists represent some of the brightest young minds in the UK - all taking their learning to the next level by using Jonathan's memory training techniques".

 To organize interviews, obtain photographs, or for more details about the Junior Memory Championship and The Learning Skills Foundation, please contact Caroline Shott: